rocky-linux/documentation/docs/guides/security/systemd_hardening.md

 drwxr-xr-x.
 2 apache apache 40 Jun 30 08:29 /run/httpd/
 ```

 You need to adjust the configuration within `/lib/systemd/system/httpd.service.d/override.conf`.
 You need to grant the new capabilities with **AmbientCapabilities**.
-If `httpd` is enabled on startup, expanding the dependencies in the `[Unit]` section for the service to start after the creation of the temporary file must occur.
+If `httpd` is enabled on startup, expanding the dependencies in the `[Unit]` section must occur for the service to start after the temporary file is created.

 ```bash
 [Unit]